merrysutijono/sta-141a-final/README.md

 # sta-141a-final
-A STA 141A: Fundamentals of Statistical Data Science Final Project
+Final project for STA 141A: Fundamentals of Statistical Data Science